sei-international/AFOLU-tool/docs/setup/lulucf/gain-loss-method.md

 Two major approaches are commonly been used to develop such a land conversion matrix.
 - **Approach 1** uses national land and forest cadasters that collect data on the area of land use over time, supplemented by historical time series on key land conversions such as deforestation and refforestation, land degradation.
-Expert judgement is used to develop likely historical conversion scenarios that explain the observed land use inventory, f.e. defforested land may primarily be converted to cropland, cropland area lost may be victim to settlement pressures or land degradation etc. The conversion matrix should align with the land use inventory and total area of land withing the geographic boundary needs to be respected.
+Expert judgement is then used to develop likely historical conversion scenarios that explain the observed land use inventory, f.e. defforested land may primarily be converted to cropland, cropland area lost may be victim to settlement pressures or land degradation etc. The conversion matrix should align with the land use inventory and total area of land withing the geographic boundary needs to be respected.
 It is recommended that experts developing the conversion matrix clearly identify and justify their assumptions and choices.
 If national data is not available, time series of land areas under specific uses can be retrieved from FAOStat.

-- **Approach 2**
+- **Approach 2** More accurately, historical land use conversions can be estimated from satellite data sets, such as MODIS and LandSat.
+This requires familiarity with the use of raw satellite data to identify land use categories, and a popular tool providing necessary dataset and facilitating this analysis is _Google Earth_.
+Care is needed when identifying “temporary crops/fallow” (multi-year composites or ancillary cropland probability products help).
+Similarly, identifying wetlands and agroforestry often need ancillary layers (peat maps, tree cover, canopy height, or field boundaries).
+Remote sensing land use classes might also need to be cross walked to IPCC categories (e.g., “Shrub/Herb”→Grassland, “Built-up”→Settlements).

 [Next]({{/setup/lulucf/adding-national-data/' | relative_url }})